198998/learning-path/README.md

      python -m graphrag.index --root ./ragtest
      ```

-2. To run the DLRL module:
+2. To run the KnowLP module:

-   Navigate to the DLRL folder and execute the following command:
+   Navigate to the KnowLP folder and execute the following command:

    ```bash
    python DLELP.py